keskival/granadacoders.es/content/news/2024-08-02-citing-open-source-projects-meta.md

 on OpenAI ChatGPT-3.5.
 It produces ranked data which can be used for reinforcement learning, DPO or even supervised continual training to improve the model performance on these kinds of open ended tasks.

-In July 2023 Meta published a pre-print on Arxiv titled: [Meta-Rewarding Language Models: Self-Improving Alignment with LLM-as-a-Meta-Judge](https://arxiv.org/abs/2407.19594).
+In July 2023 Meta FAIR published a pre-print on Arxiv titled: [Meta-Rewarding Language Models: Self-Improving Alignment with LLM-as-a-Meta-Judge](https://arxiv.org/abs/2407.19594).

 This pre-print describes the exact idea of evaluating the evaluations which I had described before, with a meta-judge.